-As you wander the town, pick up a new winter woolly at Providore 24, a speciality store in Church Street.
-Well-aged pinots sit beside crusty bread, gift cards and hand-knitted shawls in this petite Stanley store.
+Pick up a new winter woolly at Providore 24, a speciality store where well-aged pinots sit beside crusty bread, gift cards and hand-knitted shawls.
 Pack a picnic basket, wrap up in your woollens and walk to the top of The Nut.
 From the top, take in the spectacular 360 degree view of Stanley, the surrounding rich green pastures and Bass Strait.
-The walking path is steep but the views are wonderfully rewarding.
-Opt for a chairlift ride to the top if you don’t feel like the walk, opt for a chairlift ride instead.
+The path is steep but the views are wonderfully rewarding.
+If you don’t feel like the walk, opt for a chairlift ride instead.

 You’ve seen The Nut from land, but there’s no perspective like that from the air.
-For the most inspiring way to see the north-west coastline, climb into one of Osborne Heli Tours helicopters.
+For the most inspiring way to see the north-west coastline, board a helicopter with Osborne Heli Tours.
 The tidal zones are pure artistry, with veins of waterways sweeping through the landscape.
-Anthony Beach in Parsons Bay offers a WOW moment, and as you pass over Stanley and Bass Strait islands you’ll start to get a sense of the wild and rugged nature of this corner of Tasmania.
+As you pass over Stanley and the Bass Strait islands you’ll start to get a sense of the wild and rugged nature of this corner of Tasmania.

-Back on solid ground, play a round of golf at the local course with The Nut as your backdrop, or take a gander at Joe Lyons’ Cottage – the historic home of Tasmania’s only Prime Minister, elected in 1931.
-Enjoy the self-guided Stanley Heritage Walk on your internet-enabled device or pick up a hard-copy map at the Visitor Centre.
+Back on solid ground, play a round of golf at the local course with The Nut as your backdrop, or take a look at Joe Lyons’ Cottage – the historic home of Australia’s only Tasmanian Prime Minister, elected in 1931.

 Some things never change in Stanley so head down towards Godfreys Beach in the evening for some penguin spotting.
 Left to themselves, penguins will leave the water at last light so they are under cover of darkness.